csongorb/growingstuff/process/booklets.md

 This last one troubles me.
 I want to have some kind of overarching thing that summarizes things, but I can't find the form.
 A *catalog*, a *meta* booklet.
 The issue feels similar to [on stage](onstage.md).
 Is it ok to just include this dialogue?
 Is it enough?
 Too self-referential?
 How to contextualize it?
 A *curator's note*, an *introduction* by someone else...?
 Who?

 So many questions!
 Didn't I started with that I see the path...!?

+## 2025-04-01 Pippin: Metabooklets and drawings

+Hey this all makes sense to me!
+I don't have a sense of the psychic or monetary cost of the numbers of booklets.
+I kind of love the idea of *too many booklets*?
+I like the idea of booklets of variable sizes indicating something tangible about the projects and the methodological approach.
+A booklet of *Text Adventure* would be tiny, and that's kind of intriguing and cool?

+The *Meta* booklet is crucial.
+I guess our dialogue has branched now because this is a dialog and it's in `booklets.md` instead of `dialogue.md`.
+However that works, I think it'll be a fun one.
+As I said on the call and maybe somewhere else...
+I've found this very strange meta-meta-meta conversation excellent and I'm here for your expertise in thinking about an exhibiting/revealing/exploring design process more than anything else.
+So your voice is, you know, pretty crucial.

+Also *drawings*.
+If I am right in sensing a mild anxiety in you about the rigidly textual nature of my approach to things...
+I have a lot of random drawings, I do them all the time, and we could throw them in for absolutely no reason other than to break things up.
+Might be "wrong" in terms of not being from the repositories?
+Maybe we don't care?
+Maybe we do?
+Not sure.